Rams beat 49ers and will play unprecedented Super Bowl at home against Bengals

 this sunday night Los Angeles Rams they beat at home the San Francisco 49ers at NFC Championship Game to stamp your ticket superbowl which will be played in their own stadium next Sunday, February 13, against the Cincinnati Bengals.

-The road was not easy, since the rams fell behind 17-7 in the third quarter and looked like they were headed for their third loss of the season against the 49ers, but quarterback Matthew Stafford led a comeback in the final minutes to seal the victory.
+The road was not easy, since the rams fell behind 17-7 in the third quarter and looked like they were headed for their third loss of the season against the 49ersbut quarterback Matthew Stafford led a comeback in the final minutes to seal the win.

 The Angels became the ninth team in history to beat a rival that had defeated it twice in the regular season, the last to do so had been the still champion Tampa Bay Buccaneers last season against the New Orleans Saints.